FanamyWirato/CreateWiki/Home.md

 Welcome to the Create wiki!
 Here's where you can find out about all the details on how to use this mod.
-Short descriptions of the tools and items can be found in-game aswell!
+Short descriptions of the tools and items can be found in-game aswell.
+Create adds customizable Recipes, which are JEI integrated.

 Create is at an early stage of development with plenty of planned features.
 I am forever grateful for any bugs, enhancements and suggestions posted on the [Issue Tracker](https://github.com/simibubi/Create/issues).